 Note 4.2.2.
 Approval of a work by a thesis or dissertation committee does not constitute peer review.

+Note 4.2.3.
+The distribution before the publication date of “Phylonyms: A Companion to the PhyloCode” of any material (printed or electronic) does not constitute publication (see art.
+7.1).

 4.3.
+For the purpose of Art.
+4.2, “online” is defined as accessible electronically via the World Wide Web.

+4.4.
+Should Portable Document Format (PDF) be succeeded, a successor international standard format approved and communicated by the Committee on Phylogenetic Nomenclature would be acceptable.

+Recommendation 4.4A.
+Publication electronically in Portable Document Format (PDF) should comply with the PDF/A archival standard (ISO 19005).

+Recommendation 4.4B.
+Authors of electronic material should give preference to publications that are archived and curated in trusted online digital repositories, e.g., an ISO-certified repository.
+Digital repositories ideally should be in more than one country, preferably on different continents.

+4.5.
+An electronic publication must not be altered after it is published.
+Any such alterations are not themselves considered published.
+Corrections or revisions must be issued separately to be considered published.

-The following do not qualify as publication: (a) dissemination of text or images solely through electronic communication networks (such as the Internet) or through storage media (such as CDs, diskettes, film, microfilm and microfiche) that require a special device to read; (b) theses and dissertations; (c) abstracts of articles, papers, posters, texts of lectures, and similar material presented at meetings, symposia, colloquia or congresses, even if the abstract is published in a peer-reviewed journal; (d) the placing of texts or images in collections or exhibits, for example, on labels (including specimen labels, even if printed) or information sheets; (e) the reproduction of hand-written material in facsimile, for example, by photocopy; (f) patents and patent applications; (g) newspapers and periodicals intended mainly for people who are not professional biologists, abstracting journals, trade catalogues, and seed exchange lists; (h) anonymous works.
+4.6.
+The following do not qualify as publication: (a) dissemination of text or images solely through storage media (such as CDs, diskettes, film, microfilm and microfiche) that require a special device to read; (b) theses and dissertations; (c) abstracts of articles, papers, posters, texts of lectures, and similar material presented at meetings, symposia, colloquia, or congresses, even if the abstract is printed in a peer-reviewed journal; (d) the placing of texts or images in collections or exhibits, for example, on labels (including specimen labels, even if printed) or information sheets; (e) the reproduction of hand-written material in facsimile, for example, by photocopy; (f) patents and patent applications; (g) newspapers and periodicals intended mainly for people who are not professional biologists, abstracting journals, trade catalogues, and seed exchange lists; (h) anonymous works.
 See also Art.
 7.3.

-Note 4.3.1.
-If a name is disseminated through electronic publication (see Art.
-4.3a), it must also satisfy the requirements in Art.
-4.2.

-Note 4.3.1.
-If a name is disseminated through electronic publication (see Art.
-4.3a), it must also satisfy the requirements in Art.
-4.2.

 Article 5.
 Publication Date

 5.1.
-The publication date for names established under this code is the date on which publication, as defined in Art.
-4, took place.
-More specifically, it is the date on which the publisher or publisher's agent delivered the printed matter to a carrier for distribution to the public.
+The publication date for names established under this code is the date on which a publication, as defined in Art.
+4, first becomes available either in print or online.
 In the absence of proof establishing some other date, the one appearing in the publication itself must be accepted as correct.

 5.2.
 If the date appearing in the publication specifies the month but not the day, the last day of that month is to be adopted as the publication date.